nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEBUGGING_VSCODE.md

 ![VS Code Debug Start](./images/DebugLaunchSettings.gif)

-This will create a `.vs` folder in your project that contains a `launch.json` and a `tasks.json` file.
+This will create a `.vscode` folder in your project that contains a `launch.json` and a `tasks.json` file.

 Open the `launch.json` file and find the "console" property.
 This propety can have 1 of 3 values